Harry Binswanger

-Harry Binswanger (/ˈbɪnzwæŋər/; born 1944) is an American philosopher.
-He is an Objectivist and a board member of the Ayn Rand Institute.
-He was an associate of Ayn Rand, working with her on The Ayn Rand Lexicon and helping her edit the second edition of Rand's Introduction to Objectivist Epistemology.
-He is the author of How We Know: Epistemology on an Objectivist Foundation (2014).
+Harry Binswanger (/ˈbɪnzwæŋər/; born 1944) is an American professor and author.
+He is an Objectivist and a former board member of the Ayn Rand Institute.
+He was an associate of Ayn Rand, working with her on The Ayn Rand Lexicon.
+Binswanger is the author of How We Know: Epistemology on an Objectivist Foundation (2014).
+His most recent book is Ayn Rand's Philosophic Achievement (2024).
+His blog and (fee-based) membership site is HBLetter.com.

 Biography

 Harry Binswanger was born and raised in Richmond, Virginia.
-He is an heir to the Binswanger Glass Company, founded in 1872 by Samuel Binswanger.
+His father, Sam Binswanger, was president of the family business, Binswanger Glass Company, founded in 1872.

-In 1965, Binswanger received his Bachelor of Science in Humanities and Engineering from the Massachusetts Institute of Technology, where he was a brother of Zeta Beta Tau fraternity.
-In 1973, he earned his Doctor of Philosophy in Philosophy from Columbia University.
-His dissertation was in the philosophy of biology and presented a theory of the goal-directedness of living action.
-It was published in 1990 as The Biological Basis of Teleological Concepts.
-He has since taught philosophy at several universities, including the City University of New York, The New School, and the University of Texas at Austin.
+In 1961, Binswanger entered the Massachusetts Institute of Technology, having had a keen interest in science in general since early childhood, and later in theoretical physics in particular.

+But after becoming aware of and then studying Ayn Rand's philosophy, Objectivism, he chose philosophy as his major and neuroscience as his minor.
+In 1965 he received a Bachelor of Science in Humanities and Engineering (XXI-B).

+As an undergraduate, Binswanger argued for Objectivism in philosophy courses taught by some of the field's leading figures, including Philippa Foot, Hubert Dreyfus, and Hilary Putnam.
+During his senior year, he helped start a campus Objectivist group, the M.I.T.
+Radicals for Capitalism, and he published a mimeographed periodical on Objectivism, initially named The Atlantis Review.

+In June, 1965, he came to New York City to pursue a doctorate in philosophy at Columbia University and to be in the city that was then the center of Objectivism, where Ayn Rand and her associates gave frequent lectures.
+Through the 1960s and 1970s, he got to know Ayn Rand, and in her final years, they became good friends, meeting once or twice a week to discuss ideas--and play Scrabble.

-Binswanger was a friend of Ayn Rand in the final years of her life and has written his subsequent philosophical work in the tradition of Rand's Objectivist philosophy.
+Binswanger's own philosophical work is solidly in the tradition of Rand's philosophy.
 From 1980 through 1987, he published and edited a bimonthly journal called The Objectivist Forum, which was later published as a hardback collection.
 He edited the new material in the second edition of Rand's book, Introduction to Objectivist Epistemology, published in 1990 after her death.
-He also compiled The Ayn Rand Lexicon, a compilation of Rand's views on various topics.
+He also conceived and created The Ayn Rand Lexicon, a compilation of Rand's views on some 400 topics in philosophy and cognate fields.
 His book, How We Know: Epistemology on an Objectivist Foundation, was published in 2014.

-Binswanger is on the board of directors of the Ayn Rand Institute and is listed as a scholar at the Ayn Rand Institute Campus.
+Binswanger was on the board of directors of the Ayn Rand Institute for 36 years.
 He also moderates and posts to a fee-based online discussion group on Objectivism, called "The Harry Binswanger Letter", which he has operated since 1998.
-Binswanger was previously a contributor to Forbes and is currently a contributor to RealClearMarkets.
+Binswanger was previously a contributor to Forbes and RealClearMarkets.
 His television appearances have included Glenn Beck and Geraldo at Large.
 He also appears in Ayn Rand: A Sense of Life, the Academy Award-nominated documentary by Michael Paxton, and Ayn Rand & the Prophecy of Atlas Shrugged, a 2011 documentary by Chris Mortensen.